stellar/go/services/horizon/internal/docs/developing.md

 4. Compile the Horizon binary: `go install ./services/horizon`.
 You should see the resulting `horizon` executable in `$GOPATH/bin`.
 5. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`

-2. Compile the Horizon binary: `go install github.com/stellar/go/services/horizon`.
-You should see the resulting `horizon` executable in `$GOPATH/bin`.
-3. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`

 Open a new terminal.
 Confirm everything worked by running `horizon --help` successfully.
 You should see an informative message listing the command line options supported by Horizon.

 ## Set up Horizon's database